 How to edit PDF files right on your Mac

-PDFpen is a powerful PDF editor and a true gem of document correction.
+Nitro PDF Pro is a powerful PDF editor and a true gem of document correction.
 It lets you add, delete, or resize images; type in new text; sign documents; set up page numbers and footers; and much more.
-To secure your changes, PDFpen has the option to turn on 256-bit AES encryption as well.
-For a faster overall workflow, save the assets you use often to the PDFpen library and just drag and drop them to any document later on.
+To secure your documents, Nitro PDF Pro lets you set passwords and even encrypt PDFs to authorize users with digital IDs.
+For a faster overall workflow, save the assets you use often to the Nitro PDF Pro library and just drag and drop them to any document later on.

-Best of all, both Prizmo and PDFpen are available to you absolutely free for seven days via Setapp, a platform with more than 170 unique Mac apps, utilities, and tools for nearly everything you’d ever want to do, from calibrating your sound (Boom 3D) to creating a balance sheet of your apartment (Home Inventory) to sharing files with lightning speed (Dropshare).
+Best of all, both Prizmo and Nitro PDF Pro are available to you absolutely free for seven days via Setapp, a platform with more than 240 unique Mac and iPhone apps, utilities, and tools for nearly everything you’d ever want to do, from calibrating your sound (Boom 3D) to sharing files with lightning speed (Dropshare).
 Give all of these a try at no cost for a week — why not!